 Try not to talk about legal action, suing them or dragging them in court until you have tried everything you can reasonably do to resolve the matter.
 Taking an adversarial approach at the very start may limit your options for a quick and simple solution.

 Keep a record of events.

 If matters do need legal action and in extreme cases have to go to court, you will need to provide evidence of the problem.
 So keeping notes, photographs, documents and anything else that is relevant will be important.
 This documentation will also help you demonstrate all you have done to try to resolve the issue before being forced in taking legal action.

 Make notes of any conversations you have with the date/time and who you spoke to, also keep copies of any letters or emails you have sent.

 You will be hearing from my solicitor!

-If you have satisfied yourself that you have done absolutely everything possible to sort things out but have been met with no success, then it's time to consult a solicitor.
+If you have satisfied yourself that you have done absolutely everything possible to sort things out but have been met with no success, then it's time to consult a solicitor for legal advice.

 If you have a solid case then quite often a letter or intervention from a law firm can bring surprisingly quick and positive results and won't cost the earth.
 But depending how far you wish to pursue the matter it could ultimately end up in court which will take time and money (see our guide on how much it costs to take someone to the Small Claims Court).

 A solicitor will be able to advise you on your chances of a successful legal action, the evidence that will be needed and what costs are involved.